XAce90/caspers-flyin-cta/readme.txt

 = Are you ready for Gutenberg? =

-TODO ANSWER
+This plugin has been tested with Gutenberg, the new Wordpress editor, and works seemlessly in WordPress environments that include it.
+The editor in the plugin's admin page, where you write the body of your message, for now still uses the classic WYSIWYG.

 = How should I contact you if I find a bug? =

-You can find me on Twitter at @SirCaseyJames.
-TODO: Or use the support forums
+Check out the plugin's [support forums](https://wordpress.org/support/plugin/caspers-fly-in-cta), or you can find me on Twitter at @SirCaseyJames.

 == Screenshots ==